 Events (recorded lock activities) can be programmed to occur at certain times.
-It is these times (for example, "every Tuesday at 5PM") that are referred to as TimeZones.
+It is these times (for example, "every Tuesday at 5pm") that are referred to as TimeZones.
 TimeZones can be created manually through the keypad.
-You can use DL-Windows to create these TimeZones, and once created, you can link events to these TimeZones.
+In DL-Windows, you can use the Schedule-TimeZone screen to create these TimeZones, and once created, you can link events to these TimeZones.